madisonlemmond/mini-cypris/README.md

 # MiniCypris
+A dashboard for research papers fetched from the https://core.ac.uk/ API.

+## Prerequisites
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.4.

-## Prerequisites

 Before running the project, ensure you have the following installed:
 - [Node.js](https://nodejs.org/) (version 16 or higher recommended)